fei0319/competitive-programming/README.md

 # competitive-programming

-An archive of my competitive programming codes.
+An archive of my competitive programming code.

 ## logs